 Cash is maintained with various financial institutions.
 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash deposits.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-The Company did not have any amounts in excess of the FDIC insured limit for the years ended December 31, 2022 and 2021.
+The Company did not have any amounts in excess of the FDIC insured limit for as of December 31, 2023 and 2022.